NixOS/rfcs/rfcs/0158-flake-version.md

 # Summary
 [summary]: #summary

-Add a `version` option for a flake to define which flake spec version one flake is using.
+Add a optional `version` option for a flake to define which flake spec version one flake is using.

 # Motivation
 [motivation]: #motivation